amplication/docs/docs/custom-code/add-custom-dto.md

     customerType?: EnumEnumCustomerCustomerTypeFilter;
 }
 ```
-This class should look exactly like `CustomerWhereInput`, except the type of `customerType` field/API property that its type should be `EnumEnumCustomerCustomerTypeFilter`.
+This class should look exactly like `CustomerWhereInput`, except for the `customerType` field/API property who's type should be `EnumEnumCustomerCustomerTypeFilter`.
 Therefore, you need to copy and paste the other properties from the `CustomerWhereInput` DTO.

 6. Change the type of the `where` property in `CustomerFindManyArgs` to `CustomerWhereInputWithFilterEnum`